-The global economic downturn due to the outbreak of the COVID-19, the increase in trade tensions with the United States, and the social unrest in Hong Kong had affected business confidence.
-The foundation and site formation market in Hong Kong continues to be highly competitive due to the presence of a large number of competitors and the availability of relatively fewer contracts in the civil public sector.
+The global economic downturn due to the outbreak of the COVID-19 had affected business confidence.
+The foundation and site formation market in Hong Kong continues to be highly competitive due to the presence of a large number of competitors.
 In response to this situation, the Group had to lower the tender prices to maintain its market position and to diversify the client base to secure sufficient project winning.
 The Group will continue to focus on improving cost control measures on projects, strengthening project managements teams and increasing our production efficiency.
 Nevertheless, the Hong Kong Government remain focus on Hong Kong's land supply for private and residential housing and commercial buildings.
 Therefore, the Group is confident that the construction industry in Hong Kong will remain positive in the future.

-Mr. LI Cheuk Kam (李灼金) ("Mr. Li"), aged 53, was appointed as a Director of the Company on 13 March 2017 and redesignated as an Executive Director and appointed as the Chairman of the Board of Directors and the Chief Executive Officer of the Company on 25 May 2017.
+Mr. LI Cheuk Kam (李灼金) ("Mr. Li"), aged 54, was appointed as a Director of the Company on 13 March 2017 and redesignated as an Executive Director and appointed as the Chairman of the Board of Directors and the Chief Executive Officer of the Company on 25 May 2017.
 He is one of the controlling shareholders, the Chairman of the Nomination Committee and a member of the Remuneration Committee of the Company.
 Mr. Li is the founder of the Group.
 He is also a director of each and every wholly-owned subsidiary of the Group.

-Mr. Li has over 35 years of experience in the construction industry in Hong Kong.
+Mr. Li has over 36 years of experience in the construction industry in Hong Kong.
 He is primarily responsible for the overall business development strategy and for overseeing day-to-day management of site operations of the Group.
 Mr. Li is the brother of Mr. Li Wai Fong, the Executive Director.
 For Mr. Li's interest in the Shares within the meaning of Part XV of the Securities and Future Ordinance (Chapter 571 of the laws of Hong Kong) (the "SFO"), please refer to the section headed "Directors' Report" in this annual report.

-Mr. LI Wai Fong (李偉芳) ("Mr. Li WF"), aged 45, was appointed as an Executive Director of the Company on 25 May 2017.
+Mr. LI Wai Fong (李偉芳) ("Mr. Li WF"), aged 46, was appointed as an Executive Director of the Company on 25 May 2017.
 He joined the Group as the Administration Manager in May 2014 and is primarily responsible for overseeing the administration matters of the Group.